dhall-lang/dhall-lang/README.md

 * [Dhall - A non-Turing-complete configuration language][dhall-haskell-post]

-## Integrations
+## Overview

 You can use Dhall in one of three ways:

 *   **Interpreter:** You can install a language-independent command-line program that can import, type-check and evaluate Dhall expressions
-*   **Language binding:** You can use a language-specific library to load Dhall configuration files into your programs
+*   **Language binding:** You can use a language-specific library to load Dhall configuration files directly into your programs
 *   **Compilers:** You can compile Dhall expressions to several common configuration file formats using command-line utilities

+I recommend the following progression for adopting Dhall:

+* Install the interpreter to learn more about the language
+* If you like what you see, then:
+    * If your preferred programming language supports Dhall:
+        * Use the language binding to configure your programs using Dhall
+    * If your language does not yet support Dhall
+        * Compile Dhall to a supported configuration format (such as JSON)

 The following sections tour each of these use cases in more detail